Community & Human Development

 HHSP was established during the 81st Texas Legislature through an appropriations rider and codified during the 82nd Texas Legislature.
 The Texas Department of Community Affairs (TDHCA) administers funding to the eight largest cities in support of services to homeless individuals and families.
 Cities currently served through HHSP include Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, and San Antonio.

-The City of El Paso’s Department of Community and Human Development (DCHD) is accepting funding proposals for the 2021-2022 program year under the Homeless Housing and Services Program (HHSP) which is administered by the Texas Department of Housing and Community Affairs (TDHCA).
-This funding helps prevent homelessness, provides rapid re-housing for those experiencing homelessness, case management, transitional housing for youth, and essential services to youth.
+The Homeless Housing and Services Program (HHSP) is administered by the Texas Department of Housing and Community Affairs (TDHCA).
+This funding helps prevent

 Agencies that are eligible to apply include:

-General set-aside – agencies currently administering Homelessness Prevention and/or Rapid Rehousing Assistance programs; and who are able to provide case management as part of their Homeless Prevention and/or Rapid Rehousing Assistance programs.
+General set-aside - Agencies currently administering Homelessness Prevention and/or Rapid Rehousing Assistance programs; and who are able to provide case management as part of their Homeless Prevention and/or Rapid Rehousing Assistance programs.

-Youth set-aside – agencies currently administering youth homelessness programs for transitional housing of unaccompanied homeless youth and homeless young adults between the ages of 18 and 24.
+Youth set-aside - Agencies currently administering youth homelessness programs for transitional housing of unaccompanied homeless youth and homeless young adults between the ages of 18 and 24.
 Eligible applicants must provide case management and/or essential services as part of transitional housing to homeless youth.

 Housing Opportunities for Persons with AIDS (HOPWA)